experience on our website. If you continue, we'll assume that you are happy to receive

 A computer-generated video demonstrating the new entrance at London Bridge station

-We're transforming London Bridge station: creating new platforms for more trains, building a new concourse and creating a bigger, better station for passengers.
+We're transforming London Bridge station, creating new platforms for more trains, building a new concourse, and creating a bigger and better station for passengers.

 London Bridge is the fourth busiest station in the country, bringing around 50 million passengers into the city each year.
-The changes we are making will allow us to introduce hundreds of Thameslink trains every day - one every three minutes - offering better connections than ever before.
+The changes we are making will allow us to introduce hundreds of Thameslink trains every day - one every two to three minutes - offering better connections than ever before.

-The London Bridge Quarter development, which includes the Shard, has funded a new bus station and is building a new concourse on behalf of Network Rail.
+The London Bridge Quarter development, which includes the Shard, has funded a new bus station and has built a new concourse on behalf of Network Rail.
 This has improved the link between the terminating rail platforms and the bus station outside.

 The concourse at London Bridge station will be bigger than the pitch at Wembley Stadium with new retail and station facilities.The concourse will unify the station for the first time so that passengers can access all platforms from one place.